Dallas Man With Monkeypox Describes Painful Symptoms

 "I'm not allowed to leave my apartment and I'm too terrified to even want to give this to anybody because this has been the most traumatic experience,” Luke Shannahan said.

-Shannahan, who works at a Dallas restaurant, said he was feeling fine until about ten days ago.
+Shannahan, who works at a Dallas restaurant, said he was feeling fine until about 10 days ago.

 "By Day 2, I started running 101 (degree) fever and that lasted for three days,” he said.
 “There was a constant headache.
 Lymph nodes were swollen like I was a frog."